 Why choose Olympia Orthopaedic Associates?

 Our ankle doctors and surgeons at Olympia Orthopaedic Associates have completed additional training specifically in the foot and ankle.
-With this advanced training, Dr. Bradley C. Christ, Dr. Timothy A. DuMontier, Dr. Dominic Femiano, Dr. Tracy Hamblin, Dr. Stephen Snow, Dr. Ryan E. Will, and Dr. Jerome Zechmann, have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, Dr. Bradley C. Christ, Dr. Timothy A. DuMontier, Dr. Dominic Femiano, Dr. Tracy Hamblin, and Dr. Ryan E. Will, have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.

 To consult with an ankle doctor or surgeon at Olympia Orthopaedic Associates, please request an appointment online or call (360) 709-6230.